file-format/Docs/en/3d/chr-cryengine.md

 ## What is a CHR file?

-CHR file in the context of CryENGINE refers to a **CryENGINE Character File**.
+CHR file in context of CryENGINE refers to a **CryENGINE Character File**.
 CryENGINE is game engine developed by Crytek and these files are used for storing character models and associated data for use in video games and other real-time applications.

 ## CryENGINE Character File